 pull mode, the source sets up an operation, and the sink connects

-to the source and pulls the container.
+to the source and pulls the instance.

 There are three websockets (channels) used in migration:

 - the control stream